 HDMI is purely digital and is therefore insulated against loss and does not need frequent repeating over distance.
 It can carry more data further for the same size at higher speeds.
 Digital transmissions are immune to interference when the correct configuration is used so it is very useful in busy households with lots of devices and WiFi networks.

 Depending on your cable provider, if the receiver has only a coax output, it is due for replacement.
-Not including SCART or any HDMI output means it could be anything up to 25 years old and should be replaced.
-However, if it is working fine or your service provider wants to charge you for an upgrade it might not be your best option.
+You may also need a converter if the RCA outputs on your satellite or cable box failed.
+Not including SCART or any HDMI output means your satellite/cable box could be anything up to 25 years old and should be replaced.
+However, if it is working fine or your service provider wants to charge you for an upgrade, it might not be your best option.

-If you’re unable to obtain updated tech with an HDMI to HDMI setup, here is how you can complete the conversion:
+If you’re unable to obtain updated devices with an HDMI to HDMI connection, use these steps to complete the conversion from coax to HDMI.

 Frequently Asked Questions